 - As a Minneapolis College Nursing Program student, you will become a member of the Student Nurses Association, which builds community among nursing students and helps them deepen their understanding of the nursing discipline.

 - You may also be eligible to apply for final-semester preceptorships to fulfill your clinical learning requirements.
 In a preceptorship, you will work in a specific area of nursing under the guidance and supervision of an expert, practicing RN.

 Nursing students are admitted in the fall semester and spring semester to the nursing program.

-Current LPNs are admitted as advanced standing nursing students in the summer term.
+Current LPNs are admitted as advanced standing nursing students in the spring term.

 The program is weekday, daytime hours and is completed in four consecutive semesters.